 The Federal Child Support Guidelines: Step-by-Step

-The Federal Guidelines use the following three terms to describe parenting arrangements: “sole custody,” “split custody” and “shared custody.”
+The Federal Guidelines use the following three terms to describe parenting time arrangements: “majority of parenting time,” “split parenting time” and “shared parenting time.”
 For child support purposes, these terms refer to the time the child spends with each parent.
-They do not refer to who has legal authority to make major decisions about the child.
+They do not refer to who has responsibility to make major decisions about the child.

-These terms may be different from the ones found in your custody order or agreement.
-For example, your order or agreement may use terms such as “parenting time,” “parenting schedule” or “residential schedule.”
+These terms may be different from the ones found in your parenting order or agreement.
+For example, your order or agreement may use terms such as “custody,” “parenting schedule” or “residential schedule.”
 Even if the terms are the same, they may have a different meaning.

 Please read the descriptions below carefully to find out which one fits your situation best.

-You have a sole custody arrangement if your child spends more than 60 percent of the time with one of you over the course of a year.
+You have the majority of parenting time if your child spends more than 60 percent of the time with one of you over the course of a year.

 Maria and Pedro have decided to divorce.
 Their children, Christine and Manuel, are having a hard time coping with the idea.
 They are afraid of the changes it will mean in their lives.

 Maria and Pedro want to protect their children as much as possible.
 They agree that it will probably be better for Christine and Manuel to continue living in the family home with Maria.
 It is closer to their school and friends than the new place Pedro plans to move to.
 The children will spend a fair bit of time with Pedro, too, especially on weekends and holidays.
 But Maria and Pedro calculate that, over the entire year, the children will spend 65% of the time with Maria and 35% of the time with Pedro.
-This means that Maria will have sole custody for child support purposes, although they have decided that they will have joint custody for decision-making purposes.
+This means that Maria will have the majority of parenting time for child support purposes, although they have decided that they will have joint decision-making responsibility.
 Pedro will pay support.

 - you have more than one child; and

-- you each have sole custody of at least one of the children.
+- you each have the majority of parenting time with at least one of the children.

 Bill and Janet have decided to go their separate ways and get a divorce.
 They are having a hard time agreeing on the parenting arrangements for their three children.
 But there is one thing they do agree on—that it is important to put their children’s best interests first.

 They both realize that their oldest child, 15-year-old Marc, is particularly close to Bill.
-After discussing the issue with Marc, they all agree that it will be best for Marc to spend most of the time with his father.
-With the help of a mediator, Bill and Janet are also able to agree that the two youngest children, three-year-old Caroline and five-year-old Albert, will spend time mainly with Janet.
+After discussing the issue with Marc, they all agree that it will be best for Marc to spend the majority of the time with his father.
+With the help of a mediator, Bill and Janet are also able to agree that the two youngest children, three-year-old Caroline and five-year-old Albert, will spend the majority of the time with Janet.

 In other words, Marc will spend more than 60% of the time with Bill while Caroline and Albert will spend more than 60% of the time with Janet over the course of a year.
-This means that Bill and Janet will each have sole custody of at least one of the children.
-They have a split-custody arrangement.
+This means that Bill and Janet will each have the majority of parenting time with at least one of the children.
+They have a split parenting time arrangement.

-You share custody of your children if they spend at least 40 percent of the time with each of you in a year.
+You share parenting time if your children spend at least 40 percent of the time with each of you in a year.

 Eight-year-old twins Malia and Emma are very worried.
 They have just found out that their dad, Raoul, and mom, Lily, have decided to divorce and live in separate homes.
 Malia and Emma wonder where they will live.
 They are afraid that if one of their parents lives in a different house, they will hardly ever see that parent again.
 This happened to one of their friends at school.